CiscoDevNet/FTDAnsible/docs/docsite/getting_started.md

 ## Registering objects as Ansible facts

 In order to reuse objects in subsequent plays during an ansible-playbook run, they should be registered as variables.
-FTD modules automatically register server responses as Ansible facts.
-Then, these facts can be used in the playbook as regular variables.
+FTD modules automatically register server responses as Ansible _facts_.
+Then, these _facts_ can be used in the playbook as regular variables.

 By default, fact names are constructed as `{OBJECT_TYPE}_{LOWERCASE_OBJECT_NAME}`.
 For example, an `addNetworkObject`